dylandaviddavies/outcome-tests-docs/docs/guide/runsettings.md

 # Run Settings

 The .runsettings file contains global test parameters and run configurations.
-You'll need to customize the file for each unique site you're using alongside the testing app.
+You'll need to customize the file for each unique site you're targetting with the testing app.

 ## Parallel Testing
 You can set the number of tests to run in parallel by adding the following inside the RunSettings tag: